elizafairlady/ish/docs/language.md

 #### defmodule

 Define your own modules with `defmodule Name do ... end`.
-Function definitions inside use `def` (or `fn`):
+Function definitions inside use `fn`, the same as at the top level:

 ```
 defmodule Math do
-  def abs do
+  fn abs do
     n when n >= 0 -> n
     n -> 0 - n
   end

-  def max a, b when a >= b do a end
+  fn max a, b when a >= b do a end
-  def max _, b do b end
+  fn max _, b do b end
 end

 Math.abs (0 - 5)    # 5
 Math.max 3, 7       # 7
 ```

-`def` supports the same syntax as `fn` — single-clause with guards, or multi-clause arrow dispatch.
-The difference is that `def` always expects a name (it is never anonymous) and registers the function in the module's scope rather than the enclosing scope.
+`fn` inside a module supports all the same syntax as at the top level — single-clause with guards, multi-clause with arrow dispatch, anonymous functions.
+There is no separate `def` keyword.

 Functions inside a module can call each other directly by name: